 Dr. Gribbleflotz

-These were published by Ring of Fire Press and will be released as eBooks by Baen, dates to be determined.
-Limited numbers of paperbacks may be available used.
+Several dozen books were published by Ring of Fire Press and many will be released again as eBooks by Baen, with the release dates for most yet to be determined.
+Limited numbers of paperbacks may be available used, but new physical copies are not currently planned.

 NESS (Neustatter’s European Security Service)